Next Lesson - Introduction to Neoplasia

 Hypertrophy can occur both physiologically and pathologically.
 A common cause of physiological hypertrophy is increased skeletal muscle mass gained through anabolic metabolism following exercise.
 Smooth muscle hypertrophy occurs in the uterus, stimulated by hormonal changes.

 In hypertension there is often pathological hypertrophy of the cardiac tissue, due to the increased strain on the ventricles and atria of the heart.
-Too much cardiac hypertrophy can result in the muscular walls of the heart being too thick to effectively pump blood through the body causing heart failure.
+Excessive cardiac hypertrophy can lead to a situation where the muscular walls of the heart become too thick, potentially impairing effective blood pumping and contributing to heart failure, especially if the underlying causes are not addressed.

 Hyperplasia is the increase in the size of a tissue by an increase in the number of cells in that tissue.